tomlooman/tomlooman.github.io/_drafts/unreal-engine-5-7-performance-highlights.md

 ## MegaLights

 MegaLights has now entered Beta, instead of Experimental.
 From the release notes this appears to mostly mean reduction in noise and overall performance improvements.

+Implemented MegaLights-driven Virtual Shadow Mapping marking to only mark VSM pages that MegaLights has selected samples for.

+Added the `r.MegaLights.DownsampleCheckerboard`, which can run sampling/tracing at half res (every other pixel).
+It's a good middle ground between default quarter res sampling and option full resolution sampling.

+Merged downsample factor / checkerboard CVars into a single `r.MegaLights.DownsampleMode` CVar.

+Exposed `r.MegaLights.HardwareRayTracing.ForceTwoSided`, which allows to flip between matching raster behavior and forcing two-sided on all geometries in order to speedup tracing.

+Now always vectorize shading samples.
+This saves on average 0.1-0.2ms in complex content on current gen consoles.

+Now uses downsampled neighborhood for temporal accumulation.
+Interpolated pixels don't add much to neighborhood stats, so we can skip them, improving quality by effectively using a wider neighborhood filter.
+This also improves performance of the temporal accumulation pass, as it now can load less data into LDS.

+Now merge identical rays in order to avoid overhead of duplicated traces.
+Duplicated rays happen with strong point lights, where we may send a few identical rays to the same light doing unnecessary work.

+Now require ray tracing platform support, in order to skip compiling and cooking MegaLights shaders on certain platforms.

 ## Custom HLODs